Prelude to the Battle of Amelia Springs

 On March 12, 1864, President Abraham Lincoln appointed Ulysses S. Grant as General-in-Chief of the Armies of the United States.
 Upon his arrival in Washington, Grant drafted a plan to get the various Union armies in the field to act in concert and strike the Confederacy from several directions: Grant would travel with Major General George Meade and the Army of the Potomac in pursuit of General Robert E. Lee and the Army of Northern Virginia in the Richmond area; Major General William T. Sherman would march three federal armies south from Chattanooga to capture Atlanta, and Major General Franz Sigel would invade Western Virginia’s Shenandoah Valley to cut off supplies to Lee’s army and to prevent any Confederate attempts to attack Meade’s flank.

 The Union Army of the Potomac relentlessly engaged the Confederate Army of Northern Virginia throughout the spring of 1864.
 By June, Grant forced Lee to retreat to the Richmond-Petersburg area.
 Thereafter, both armies were entrenched, and a stalemate ensued for the next ten months.
 During that period, Grant probed Lee’s defenses to no avail.
 Despite being well-entrenched, the Confederate situation grew progressively worse as their supplies dwindled.

 On March 25, 1865, Lee made one final attempt to break the Siege of Petersburg by ordering forces commanded by Major General John B. Gordon to attack Fort Stedman, a Union fortification in the siege lines surrounding Petersburg.
-Gordon’s pre-dawn attack succeeded initially, but blistering Union counterattacks forced the Rebels back inside their lines.
+Gordon’s pre-dawn attack succeeded initially, but blistering Union counterattacks forced the Confederates back inside their lines.